 This way, each and every communication you send out could potentially drive traffic to your profile page.
 The more fans you can convince to check you out on Tidal, the more followers you’ll gain as a result.

 11. Promote Your Music In Popular Music Blogs

 There are thousands of popular music blogs, journals, and publications doing the rounds online.
 Many of which are highly influential and are therefore worth approaching with your music.
 If you can persuade a popular publication to promote your work, you’re golden.

 Even a single positive word from an influential source can be all it takes to set the snowball effect in motion.
 Don’t wait to be discovered or to be recommended by anyone else.
 Pitch yourself as an artist and promote your music as aggressively as possible.
 Ask music blogs and journals to recommend you to their audiences at every available opportunity.

-7. Buy Tidal Followers
+13. Buy Tidal Followers

-All of these are covered by our money-back guarantee for total peace of mind.
-However ambitious your objectives on Tidal, an order of authentic followers from Media Mister could make all the difference.
+All of these are covered by our features for total peace of mind.
+Thus More followers = more revenue for the artist, so bigger is always better.
+However ambitious your objectives on Tidal, buying followers could make all the difference.